Migration from Google Earth to CesiumJS:

 - If the flight simulator does not work on your computer, please try using a different web browser.

-- Try to clear you cache, re-install the plug-in and refresh the page.
+- Try to clear you cache and refresh the page.

 For any other issues, please submit a bug report (see below, and remember to mention your web browser and operating system version).